eaw-pid/python-p3-final-project-cli/README.md

 ## Junior Hockey House League Roster

 ## Description
-This is a command line interface (CLI) application to explore the relationship between hockey teams and their players.
-It represents a one-to-many relationship between the teams and their players.
+This is a command line interface (CLI) application that allows a user to manage the team and players within a junior hockey house league.

+You can run the file `cli.py` to start up the CLI.

+## Demo

+Link to a video demonstrating the functionality.

 ## File Structure and Contents